--LYING JOE'S HIRED MAN SAYS, "A curious incident happened at a small spiritualistic seance last night.
-The lights were turned down very low, the musician was playing "The Sweet By-and-By" gently and very much out of tune, and Hog-eyed Succotash, a Chippewa warrior, his squaw, Murmuring Moose, and a lot of other assor-ted spirits, had materialized and were glidted spirits, had materialized and were glid-ing in a glostly manner round the apart-ment, playing the tambourine, plnching the audience, whispering ungramm tical idiocy, and in various other manners refreshing the faith of the believers, when just as a spirit hand brushed lightly over the face of the skeptic, the skeptic brushed lightly the spir-it hand with a few drope of nitric acid.
-With a wild yell the spirit bounded into the air, and materialized into hysterics and the shape of the wife of the medium, who was shape of the wife of the medium, who was supposed to be tied to chair in the cabinet.
-The seance broke up in confusion.
-A prominent Spiritualist, when questioned by the THE TRIBUNE reporter as to the probable effect upon the cause of the disclosures, informed the reporter that he was convinced that the manager and mediums were frauda that the manager and mediums were frauda, and had been bribed by the enemies of Spir-itualism to get up the whole thing, so as to bring discredit and would upon the cause."
+Lying Joe's hired man says.
+"A curious incident happened at a small spiritualistic seance last night.
+The lights were turned down very low, the musician was playing "The Sweet By-and-By" gently and very much out of tune, and Hog-eyed Succetash, a Chippewa warrior, his squaw, Murmuring Moose, and a lot of other assorted spirits, had materialized and were gliding in a guostly manner round the apart ment, playing the tambourine, pinching the audience, whispering ungramm tical idiocy, and in various other manners refreshing the faith of the believers, when just as a spirit hand brushed lightly over the face of the keptic, the skeptic brushed lightly the spirit hand with a few drops of nitric acid With a wild yell the spirit bounded into the air, and materialized into hysterics and the shape of the wife of the medium, who was supposed to be tied to a chair in the cabinet The seance broke up in confusion.
+A prominent Spiritualist, when questioned by the THE TRIBUNE reporter as to the probable effect upon the cause of the disclosures, informed the reporter that he was convinced that the manager and mediums were frauds. and had been bribed by the enemies of Spiritualism to get up the whole thing, so as to bring discredit and doubt upon the cause."

-MATHEWS, THE MATERIATIZING MEDI-UM.-This medium is noticed in another column, over Dr. Ormsbee's signature, to which attention is called.
+MATHEWS, THE MATERIALIZING MEDI-UM.-This medium is noticed in another column, over Dr. Ormsbee's signature, to which attention is called.
 This writer, is, as will be seen, unqualified in his endorsement of the genuineness of the manifestations witnessed by him.
-Dr. Matthews professes a willingness to give us a test seance in our own seance room, when he shall have done so, we shall be prepared to speak of our own knowledge; if form materializations are witnessed, they will occur under conditions that are fraud proof.
-Until such seance takes place therefore, we do not wish to de-
+Dr. Matthews professes a willinguess to give us a test seance in our own seance room, when he shall have done so, we shall be prepared to speak of our own knowledge: if form materializations are witnessed, they will occur under conditions that are fraud proof.
+Until such seance takes place therefore, we do not wish to devote further space to this medium.

-Our various friends who have secured and forwarded names and money of new subscribers, have our thanks thus p dents of the spiritual science are con-stantly discovering new facts and learn-ter in the regular order of business. expressed, until they can be reached by let-
+OUR various friedds who have secured and forwarded names and money of new subscribers, have our thanks thus publicly expressed, with they can be reached by let-